 The sooner breast cancer gets diagnosed, the better your odds of getting successful treatment.

 That's why it’s important to get mammograms as recommended, to be familiar with how your breasts usually look, and to report any changes to your doctor ASAP.
 Why?

-- Breast cancer risk is on the rise: The lifetime risk of a woman getting breast cancer in the U.S. was around 5%, or 1 in 20, in 1940.
+- Breast cancer risk is up: The lifetime risk of a woman getting breast cancer in the U.S. was around 5%, or 1 in 20, in 1940.
 Now it’s 12%, or more than 1 in 8.